Bhuvan-56/To-do-List/README.md

-This project is a model of a To-do List made via HTML, CSS and JavaScript.
+This project is a model of a To-do List made via HTML, CSS, and JavaScript.
 In this repository, you can find three files.

-You can add, edit and delete tasks in this.
+You can add, edit, and delete tasks in this.
 You can also find the number of remaining tasks and delete all tasks.

 ## File Structure